Gankra/abi-cafe/kdl-script/README.md

 The `repr(u8)` layout (also `repr(u32)`, etc.) is similar but the `enum` specifically has that integer type, and instead of being stored in a wrapper struct it's stored as the first field of every variant of the `union`.
 This is a more compact layout because space doesn't need to be wasted for padding between the `enum` and the `union`.
 Also it's more reliable because C refuses to specify what the backing integer of a normal enum *is* so rustc just guesses based on the platform.

-TODO: should payload-less variants allow for integer values like `enum` variants do?
+FIXME: should payload-less variants allow for integer values like `enum` variants do?

-TODO: figure out how exactly to specify you really want `repr(rust)` or `repr(u8)` or `repr(C, u8)` layouts.

-TODO: if we ever add support for Swift or whatever there will need to be A Reckoning because it has its own ABI/layouts for enums that are way more complex and guaranteed for more complicated cases!
-For now, we punt!